Flamenco Beach: Flora and fauna

 The waters off Flamenco beach are home to species of parrot fish, blue tang, multiple species of wrasse, and other Caribbean Sea fish species.
 Crustacean species such as Ghost Crab are also observed.
 Some 50,000 seabirds visit Culebra's Flamenco Peninsula each summer to nest—mostly sooty terns and other migratory species.
 Summer visitors to Flamenco Beach are familiar with them as they often feed in the area in large numbers.
 By September, the birds have gathered up their broods and flown out to sea only to return home the following summer.
 Occasionally, leatherback and hawksbill sea turtles may be seen as the beaches of the Culebra archipelago are also a major breeding ground for them and the adjacent sea grass beds provide shelter and food for green sea turtles.

 Rusting tanks

-One of the most distinctive views of the beach include two rusting carcasses of old M4 Sherman tanks that were left behind by the United States Navy after their departure from Flamenco Beach in 1975, which was used as a weapons-testing ground by them for more than 30 years.
-While the salty winds from the sea worked on the metal, causing it to rapidly rust and crumble apart, the locals and visitors often decorate them, covering the badly corroded hulks in layers of colorful graffiti.
-Today, the tanks still remain and have become a unique feature of the otherwise pristine and beautiful beach.
+Two rusting M4 Sherman tanks remain on Flamenco Beach, left behind by the United States Navy after its departure from the area in 1975.
+The beach had previously been used by the Navy as a weapons-testing ground for more than 30 years.
+Exposure to salt air has caused the tanks to corrode, and they have since been covered with layers of graffiti by visitors and local residents.
+The tanks have become a recognizable feature of the beach.